Placement in Dual Diagnosis Facilities

 According to a study conducted by the National Survey on Drug Use and Health, as of 2015, there were approximately 21.5 million people in the United States ages 12 and older that were diagnosed with a substance abuse disorder.
 39.1 percent of these individuals were also diagnosed with a co-occurring mental illness, meaning that 8.4 million addicts and alcoholics suffer from a dual diagnosis.
 Yet unfortunately the number is actually much higher as there are a great many addicts and alcoholics who have never been diagnosed.

-Never Alone Recovery works with a number of Dual Diagnosis in Chicago programs, that can get you the help you need for your addiction issues and any and all underlying issues that you may have.
-It is never an easy thing to come to terms with the fact that you have an issue with addiction, and this is doubly so when you are also diagnosed with a mental illness of some kind, but the Dual Diagnosis in Chicago programs that we work with are well equipped to handle all of your needs, and to help you through this trying and difficult time.
+Never Alone Recovery works with a number of dual diagnosis treatment programs nationwide that can get you the help you need for your addiction issues and any and all underlying issues that you may have.
+It is never an easy thing to come to terms with the fact that you have an issue with addiction, and this is doubly so when you are also diagnosed with a mental illness of some kind, but the programs we work with are well equipped to handle all of your needs, and to help you through this trying and difficult time.

-One of the main goals of the Dual Diagnosis in Chicago programs that we work with is to treat an individual’s addiction issues and any underlying mental health concerns simultaneously.
-Before programs like the Dual Diagnosis in Chicago programs that we work alongside, came into being, people who suffered from a dual diagnosis often times found it difficult to maintain their sobriety.
+One of the main goals of the dual diagnosis treatment programs that we work with is to treat an individual’s addiction issues and any underlying mental health concerns simultaneously.
+It is important that you address both your mental disorder and your addiction at the same time.
+If you do not take initiative, you may be more prone to relapse after treatment.
+Before programs that we work with came into existence, people who suffered from a dual diagnosis often times found it difficult to maintain their sobriety.

 What usually would occur is that they would attend a traditional substance abuse treatment center and find help for their substance abuse problem.
 They would receive therapy and the tools that they needed in order to stay sober, but their underlying mental health concerns were often times ignored, missed, or set aside to be dealt with at a later date.